BabyFnord/update_wekan/README.md

 ======================
 Facilitates (*ie. eases*) updates of existing Wekan installations on Uberspace 7 hosted domains.

 Wekan is an open-source kanban board which allows a card-based task and to-do management.
 Visit https://wekan.github.io for an in-depth overview.
 To install Wekan in the first place, see https://lab.uberspace.de/guide_wekan.html for instructions.
 Kindly coded by Kim Diallo at uberspace.de.
-Translation and minor text updates provided by BabyFnord.
+Translation, minor text updates and testing provided by BabyFnord.
+Currently tested working with Wekan v5.27 > v5.28 …

 Usage
 -----